jmmendelson/cse15l-lab-reports-old/lab3.md

 Let's say we want to find all lines that don't have "e".
 Just like the previous example, you can use -v to find all lines in the file that do not contain "e".

-Also, I took out the blank lines because it took up a lot of lines.
+Also, I took out the blank lines for both examples because they took up a lot of lines.

 ---